Sigma drew a deep breath. “You are here now because you would be dead otherwise. Dead dead.”

 Renee nodded slowly and waited for more.

-“I told you earlier that your head was cryopreserved.
-And that some of the other preserved people were destroyed in the fire that ended Cryoserv.
-What I didn’t tell you is that you too were most likely damaged in that fire.
+“As you know your head was cryopreserved immediately upon your death.
+But there’s more.
+There was a fire at Cryoserv.
+It destroyed much of the facility and triggered the demise of the company.
+Some of the people preserved there perished in that fire.
+You too were most likely damaged by it.
 Your tissues had already shown signs of fracturing from a less than perfect vitrification process from the start.
-But it seems there was a loss of much of the liquid nitrogen in your cask from external heating.
-I assume someone hastily added more immediately after but there was damage.
+But it seems that much of the liquid nitrogen in your cask boiled off because of external heating.
+Perhaps someone hastily added more immediately after but there was damage.
 Since your head was in a communal cask it’s very likely that those stored above you would have suffered far more damage and may have been lost.

-“For reasons I still don’t understand your head was transferred shortly after that fire to a single-head storage cask and moved to some other facility.
-That’s the one I found you still stored in after nearly two centuries.
-The spotty records I found on that accident indicated that you were one of the casualties so that seemed to be the end of you.”
+“For reasons I still don’t understand your head was transferred shortly after that fire to a single-head storage cask and moved somewhere away from the other survivors.
+That’s the cask I found you still stored in after nearly two centuries.
+The spotty records I found on that accident indicated that you were one of the casualties.
+As far as the rest of the world was concerned that was the end of you.”

 Renee’s face was leaning on her hand, fingers fiddling with her hair.
 “I don’t know about any of that of course.
 But I think maybe I have an idea about why I got preserved.”